go-gitea/gitea/docs/content/doc/usage/permissions.en-us.md

 ## Unit

 In Gitea, we call a sub module of a repository `Unit`.
-Now we have following units.
+Now we have following possible units.

 | Name            | Description                                          | Permissions |
 | --------------- | ---------------------------------------------------- | ----------- |